How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Pinterest is far more than a digital recipe box or home decor board, it's a visual search engine designed to help people discover, plan, and purchase.
-If you’re a creator, brand, or business, ignoring it means leaving a serious amount of traffic and new customers on the table.
+If you’re a creator, brand, or business, ignoring it means leaving a substantial amount of traffic and new customers on the table.
 This guide cuts through the noise and provides an actionable strategy to help you grow on Pinterest by treating it exactly for what it is - a massive discovery platform just waiting to send its users your way.

-The single biggest mistake people make on Pinterest is approaching it like Instagram or Facebook.
+The biggest mistake people make on Pinterest is approaching it like Instagram or Facebook.
 Users aren’t on Pinterest to see what their friends are up to, they are actively searching for ideas, solutions, and products.
 They are planning their future - be it a vacation, a home remodel, a new wardrobe, or dinner for tonight.
-This is a fundamental mindset shift.
+This requires a fundamental mindset shift.
 Your goal isn't just to post pretty pictures but to provide the answer to someone's search query.
 Everything you do, from setting up your profile to creating your pins, should be built around this idea.

 Before you publish a single Pin, your profile needs to be optimized to attract the right people and give you the tools you need to grow.

 Since Pinterest is a search engine, keywords are the language it speaks.
 You need to find the exact terms and phrases your ideal customer is typing into the search bar.
 When you align your content with those search terms, Pinterest will show your Pins to a highly interested audience.
-Thankfully, Pinterest gives you all the tools you need to find them.
+Thankfully, Pinterest provides all the tools you need to find them.

 This is the fastest way to find popular search terms.
-Start typing a broad keyword related to your niche (e.g., "vegan dinner") into the search bar, and Pinterest will automatically suggest a list of longer, more specific keywords that people are actively looking for (e.g., "vegan dinner recipes high protein," "vegan dinner party ideas").
+Start typing a broad keyword related to your niche (e.g., "vegan dinner") into the search bar, and Pinterest will automatically suggest a list of longer, more specific keywords that people are actively searching for (e.g., "vegan dinner recipes high protein," "vegan dinner party ideas").
 These are direct insights into user intent.

 After you run a search, look at the colorful bubbles that appear just below the search bar.
 These represent related search terms and popular sub-niches.
 For a search like "living room ideas," you might see bubbles for "living room ideas modern," "living room ideas apartment," or "living room ideas on a budget."
 These are goldmines for content ideas and additional keywords.

 See what's already gaining traction.
-Look up a few popular accounts in your niche and examine the keywords they are using in their Pin titles, Pin descriptions, and board names.
-Don't copy them, but use their strategy as inspiration to find proven terms.
-If it's working for them, it's a good sign that your audience is searching for similar ideas.
+Look up a few popular accounts in your niche and examine the keywords they are using in their Pin titles, descriptions, and board names.
+Don’t copy them, but use their strategy as inspiration to find proven terms.
+If it's working for them, it’s a good sign that your audience is searching for similar ideas.

 Finding keywords is only half the battle.
 You need to place them where the Pinterest algorithm (and users) will find them.
 Focus on these four spots:

 In a sea of visual content, your Pins need to stand out instantly.
-A weak design - no matter how great the content it links to - will get ignored.
+A weak design - no matter how great the content it links to - will be ignored.
 A well-designed Pin doesn't require master-level graphic design skills, but it does mean following a few simple principles.

 Pinterest offers two main Pin formats, and a good strategy uses both.
 Knowing the purpose of each one will help you get the best results.